 So many times I am asked questions about why many students seem so disengaged in math.
 I ask these teachers to flip through their resources and see how many of them truly help students see the real life application of math–and solve rigorous, engaging problems that students can relate to.
 PBL (project based learning) can help make the connections between the math skills and the real world, and my students are always BEGGING for more!
-It’s always fun to tie this work to the seasons, so I have tried to make a number of these projects that are the perfect break from routine to do at those special times of the year.
+It’s always fun to tie this work to the seasons, so I have tried to make a number of these math tasks that are the perfect break from routine to do at those special times of the year.
 This one?
 A “feast” project that is perfect for Thanksgiving!
+The bundled set has 7 challenges…so check out the details of THIS task and then investigate the others!

 - They are engaging!